jkool702/forkrun/python/docs/TROUBLESHOOTING.md

 and detach), or at another forkrun call still running in the same process (calls serialize on a process-wide lock).

+## Calling from threaded parents

+Concurrent `run()`/`map()` calls from threads are supported (serialized internally), and you will see CPython's `DeprecationWarning: ... multi-threaded, use of fork() ...` when workers fork — that warning is expected noise, not a failure.
+One real caveat: pass payloads as **callables**, not `"pkg.mod:func"` strings, from threaded parents.
+A string spec makes the forked worker `import` the module, and if another thread holds the import lock at fork time the child can deadlock.
+(Single-threaded parents are unaffected — the import happens post-fork with no contention.)

 ## `CUDA ... refusing to fork`

 A live CUDA context exists in the parent.
 Fork would